servian/sakila-db-redshift/README.md

-# sakila-db-redshift
+# Sakila DB Redshift

-Redshift version of the Sakila database
+Redshift version of the Sakila database.
+Simple implementation only including the tables and data.